IT User Account

 Options are available for setting up non-standard user accounts - i.e. IT user registration and associated e-mail addresses that are not directly linked to individual people, and there is a form available for this.
 But such registrations are the exception rather than the norm as they demand additional resources and generate extra risks.
 Clear justification is needed to set them up, and those requesting them are required to ensure they are used securely and in accordance with University policies.

-How are users added to department email lists and archives?
+How are users added to department email lists?

-Staff are normally added automatically to their department's e-mail list and e-mail archive from the University H.R. system, but there are cases when this does not happen automatically.
+Staff are normally added automatically to their department's e-mail list from the University H.R. system, but there are cases when this does not happen automatically.
 For example:

-- If staff are registered using the User Account Request Form for staff with a University Role.
+- If staff are registered via IT.Services@lboro.ac.uk User Account request for staff with a University Role.

 - If staff are employed by more than one department.
 A limitation of the registration system at present means that for IT registration purposes they are processed as belonging to one department only.

-On request, such staff can be added to department mailing lists and / or given access to the departmental e-mail archive of a department.
+On request, such staff can be added to department mailing lists.
 Requests should be made to IT.Services@lboro.ac.uk.
 IT Services staff will check the H.R. system to see if the staff member is registered as an employee of the department for which access is requested.
 If this is not the case, the request will be referred for authorisation to the Head of Department, who will also be asked to notify IT Services if in future the access needs to be withdrawn.
 IT Services reserves the right to periodically contact departments to confirm that such manually added access rights are still applicable.

 - Employees of the University, paid on the monthly payroll, four-weekly payrolls or working as University Teachers, are registered automatically when their personnel records are set up.
 Your username and password will be available from the IT Services' Service Desk, telephone 222333, or your department IT staff within 2 days of the record being set up by Personnel, normally available to you from the day you start or shortly before.